digital-asset/dazl-client/docs/migrating.rst

 * Daml HTTP JSON API (stable as of DAML SDK 1.3.0)

-  While not yet directly supported (this is planned for dazl v8.0.0), the HTTP JSON API supports most use-cases for applications that need to communicate with a ledger.
+  While not yet directly supported (this is planned for the Daml Python bindings v8.0.0), the HTTP JSON API supports most use-cases for applications that need to communicate with a ledger.
 The new API is slightly restructured for both compatibility with the HTTP JSON API and parity with the JavaScript `@daml/ledger <https://www.npmjs.com/package/@daml/ledger>`_ library.

 * Daml Authentication/authorization using JSON Web Tokens (JWT)

-  dazl was originally built with the simple assumption that a ``Party`` exists 1:1 to a set of credentials.
+  The Daml Python bindings were originally built with the simple assumption that a ``Party`` exists 1:1 to a set of credentials.
 As the Daml Ledger API evolved, this assumption no longer holds.
-The new dazl API treats tokens more as a
+The new Daml Python bindings API treats tokens more as a

 * Daml return values from exercise choices

-  Exercise return values have been available from the Ledger API since Daml was open sourced back in April 2019. dazl's API has finally been updated to take this feature into account.
+  Exercise return values have been available from the Ledger API since Daml was open sourced back in April 2019.
+The Daml Python bindings's API has finally been updated to take this feature into account.

 * "Unsubscribing" from streams

-  ``dazl`` has never had a straightforward way of abandoning event callbacks that were no longer needed.
+  The Daml Python bindings have never had a straightforward way of abandoning event callbacks that were no longer needed.
 The new API makes stream lifecycle more explicit and the responsibility of the user of the library.
 Disposing of streams is now simpler to reason about.

 * Native gRPC support for asyncio: https://github.com/grpc/proposal/pull/155

   As of gRPC 1.32.0, the Python gRPC libraries natively support ``asyncio``.
-This, combined with client streams that are no longer coupled to each other, means the internals of ``dazl`` are significantly simpler while also improving performance.
+This, combined with client streams that are no longer coupled to each other, means the internals of the Daml Python bindings are significantly simpler while also improving performance.

 Command submission changes (``dazl.Network`` and ``dazl.connect``)
 ------------------------------------------------------------------

-The most visible change from trying to align ``dazl`` to the `@daml/ledger <https://www.npmjs.com/package/@daml/ledger>`_ library is a renaming of the properties of the ``Command`` class hierarchy.
+The most visible change from trying to align the Daml Python bindings to the `@daml/ledger <https://www.npmjs.com/package/@daml/ledger>`_ library is a renaming of the properties of the ``Command`` class hierarchy.